Hurricane Warning Remains In Effect For Tobago

 The Hurricane Warning

-The Trinidad and Tobago Meteorological Service, in conjunction with the National Hurricane Center, maintained the Hurricane Warning on Sunday night at 11:00 PM.
-According to the Trinidad and Tobago Meteorological Service, this Warning will remain in effect until 12:00 PM (noon) on Monday, July 1st, 2024.
+The Trinidad and Tobago Meteorological Service maintained the Hurricane Warning on Sunday at 10:55 PM.
+According to the TTMS, this warning will remain in effect for Tobago until 12:00 PM (noon) on Monday, July 1st, 2024.

 Hurricane Warning information from the Trinidad and Tobago Meteorological Service

 “A Hurricane Warning is in effect for Tobago.
-This means there is a higher potential for hurricane conditions, including sustained winds in excess of 118 km/h, within the warning area, in this case within the next 13 hours.
-As of 11 pm, Hurricane Beryl was located near 11.5°N 58.1°W, approximately 264km east of Tobago, moving west near 31 km/h.
-Tobago can expect a gradual deterioration in conditions, beginning with periods of showers and gusty winds in excess of 70km/h after midnight.
+This means there is a higher potential for hurricane conditions, including sustained winds in excess of 118 KM/H, within the warning area, in this case, within the next 13 hours.
+As of 11:00 PM, Hurricane Beryl was located near 11.5°N 58.1°W, approximately 264 KM east of Tobago, moving west near 31 KM/H. Tobago can expect a gradual deterioration in conditions, beginning with periods of showers and gusty winds in excess of 70 KM/H after midnight.
 There is a high chance (80%) of hazardous seas with large, battering waves.
-Mariners should expect wave heights to increase significantly, posing a danger to small craft, coastal and offshore activities.
+Mariners should expect wave heights to increase significantly, posing a danger to small craft and coastal and offshore activities.
 Strong currents and choppy seas will make navigation hazardous.
-The next update will be at 2 am (Monday 01st July 2024) or earlier if necessary.” according to the Trinidad and Tobago Meteorological Service.
-This “warning” status takes into account the possibility of the event occurring.
-This weather event is very likely.
+The next update will be at 2:00 AM (Monday, July 1st, 2024) or earlier if necessary.” according to the Trinidad and Tobago Meteorological Service.

 Why am I under a Hurricane Watch or Warning?